About¶

 Name¶

 A logical name for the app, used to identify it across config reloads.
-Appears in logs.

 {